MPC-SoK/frameworks/jiff/README.md

 `172.17.0.1:8080/demos/<ex>/client.html`

 Connect as many clients as necessary.
+The client interface lets you connect to the server and enter data.

 ## Modifying examples

+To create an example, just add a new folder in the `jiff/demos` directory.
+The main files to be modified are `client.html`, `client.js`, `mpc.js`, and `test.js`.
+In most cases, `server.js` and `party.js` can be left as-is.
+Some debug info is in the javascript console.